-Limits Sanctioned (Rs. in lakhs)
+Limits Sanctioned (₹ in I in lakhs)

-Sr. No. Name of the Borrowers Date of Sanction/ Renewal Type of Type of Facility Unsecured Nature and Value of Security Due Date/ Date of Maturity
+Sr. Name of Type of Facility Nature Due

-Funded Non- funded
+No. Borrowers Sanction / Renewal Funded Non- funded Secured Unsecured and Value of Security

 1 2 3 4 5 6 7 8 9

-Amount Outstanding (Rs. in Lakhs)

-Secured Unsecured Total (100% of Funded and 100 % of Non-funded Limits) Whether in Excess of Exposure Norms/Limits stipulated by RBI Action initiated in case of Overdue/ NPA Accounts

-10 11 12 13 14

-Note: Different type of facilities sanctioned to a borrower should be indicated separately against column 4 and 5.
+Amount Outstanding (₹ in Lakhs) Secured Unsecured Total (100% of Funded and 100 % of Non-funded Limits) Whether in Excess of Exposure Norms / Limits stipulated by RBI Action initiated in case of Overdue / NPA Accounts 10 11 12 14 Note : Different type of facilities sanctioned to a borrower should be indicated separately against column 4 and 5.